-ACE Recycling’s Data Security Procedure
+ACE Recycling’s Data Security Standard

-What is Best for your Organization?
+Which Data Security Path is Best for your Organization?

 The best way to answer this is to consider the confidentiality level of the information on the device.
 In general, if the device is leaving the organization’s control, as it would be if you have ACE Recycling disposition it for you, it should be purged and validated.
 Both of which ACE Recycling does.
-Clear should only be an option if the device is remaining within the organization.
-Data wiping offers an alternative to physical destruction, allowing the hard drive to remain in circulation, reducing electronic waste and carbon emissions.
+According to the NIST report, Clear should only be an option if the device remains within the organization.
+However, many individuals factory reset a cell phone brought to us for recycling.
+This would be an example of “Clearing” data.
+Data wiping offers an alternative to physical destruction, allowing the hard drive to remain in circulation and reducing electronic waste and carbon emissions.
 The NIST report clearly states that “organizations should consider environmental factors” when disposing of electronic waste.
 For most companies, purge “may be more appropriate than Destroy when factoring in environmental concerns…”

-When to DESTROY
+When to Destroy

 In general, destroy is an option only if the drive is not functioning or physically cannot go through the purge process.
 According to the NIST report, “The application of Destructive techniques may be the only option when media fails…other clear or purge techniques cannot be effectively applied…or when verification of Clear or Purge methods fails”.
 ACE Recycling adheres to this statement.
-Purge and Destroy achieve the same outcome concerning data protection.
+Purge and Destroy achieve the same outcome concerning information security.
 The main difference is the hard drive is taken out of the circular model when destroyed.
 In a genuine circular economy, items would be reused, refurbished, repaired, or reduced in consumption before the last resort of destruction.